metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 As you create more zones with different names in your Roblox world, you can simply walk into the zone to generate the corresponding voice channel in your Discord.

+## 5. Next steps (optional)

+So your Roblox node is up and running, and it is integrated with your Discord sever.
+Now what do you do?

+ - **Add your Discord link**.
+The Roblox page for your node can optionally link directly to your Discord server.
+The official instructions are [here](https://en.help.roblox.com/hc/en-us/articles/360000910966-Social-Media-Links-for-Games).
+Navigate to your game (_not_ the places within it) in `Games` under `Create` and then click `Social Links` on the left.
+You do not need to include the word "Discord" in the Title field (and in any case the moderation may prevent you) as the link will appear with a large Discord icon.

+ - **Link from hub**.
+Find your game on Roblox.com as in step (3.6) above, and copy your place ID from the URL (for example, [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) has place ID `6224932973`).
+Then email your place ID, preferred text label to <admin@metauni.org> and we'll link you from the [Metauni hub](https://www.roblox.com/games/6233302798/Metauni-Hub).

 Next you'll want to start populating your world with useful objects.
 You are encouraged to re-use some of the objects in the Rising Sea node, for which see the [metauni-dev](https://github.com/metauni/metauni-dev) GitHub repository and [this video instruction](https://youtu.be/rHaRz8J79S4).

 ## "I need help!"